thinkbaer/node-proxybroker/README.md

 * provider - the name of the defined proxy provider
 * variant - is the possible different proxy
 * -f - output format is default 'json', the other possible value is 'csv'
-* -validate - run validation of grabbed data
+* --validate - run validation of grabbed data
-* -store - store data also in backend
+* --store - store data also in backend

 ```bash
 # Shows proxy variants